Seth Blair

-Seth A. Blair (born March 3, 1989) is an American professional baseball pitcher who plays in the Mexican Pacific League for the Águilas de Mexicali.
-Before playing professionally, he played college baseball for the Arizona State Sun Devils.
-Standing at 6 feet 2 inches (1.88 m) and 185 pounds (84 kg), he throws and punches right-handed.
+Seth A. Blair (born March 3, 1989) is an American former professional baseball pitcher.
+Prior to playing professionally, he played college baseball for the Arizona State Sun Devils.
+Standing at 6 feet 2 inches (1.88 m) and 185 pounds (84 kg), he throws and hits right-handed.

 Amateur career

 Blair attended Rock Falls High School, where he starred for the school's baseball team.
 He was also invited to compete in tournaments, including the 2005 Junior Olympics.
 He was selected by the Oakland Athletics of Major League Baseball (MLB) in the 47th round of the 2007 MLB draft, but opted to attend college rather than sign with the Athletics.
 He then enrolled at Arizona State University, where he played college baseball for the Arizona State Sun Devils in the Pacific-10 Conference.
 He formed a strong starting rotation along with Mike Leake and Josh Spence.
 In 2008 and 2009, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League and was named a league all-star in 2008.
 In 2010, he was named the Pacific-10 Pitcher of the Year, and an All-American according to the American Baseball Coaches Association and Baseball America.

-The St. Louis Cardinals selected Blair in the first round, with the 46th overall selection, of the 2010 MLB draft.
-At the time of the draft, he had a 12–0 win–loss record, a 3.06 earned run average (ERA), 98 strikeouts and 22 walks in 97 innings pitched for the Sun Devils that season.
+At the time of the 2010 MLB draft, he had a 12–0 win–loss record, a 3.06 earned run average (ERA), 98 strikeouts and 22 walks in 97 innings pitched for the Sun Devils that season.
 He finished his Arizona State career with a 23–5 record.

 Professional career

+St. Louis Cardinals

-Blair signed with the Cardinals in July 2010.
-In 2011, he had a 6–3 win–loss record with a 5.29 ERA for the Quad Cities River Bandits of the Class A Midwest League.
+The St. Louis Cardinals selected Blair in the first round, with the 46th overall selection, of the draft.
+Blair signed with the Cardinals on July 30, 2010.
+In 2011, he had a 6–3 win–loss record with a 5.29 ERA for the Quad Cities River Bandits of the Single–A Midwest League.
 The team dismissed Blair during their postseason for violating team rules.

-Out of spring training in 2012, the Cardinals assigned Blair to the Palm Beach Cardinals of the Class A-Advanced Florida State League.
+Out of spring training in 2012, the Cardinals assigned Blair to the Palm Beach Cardinals of the High–A Florida State League.
 In April 2012, following pain experienced while throwing, Blair was diagnosed with an enchondroma, a benign tumor in a joint of his middle finger on his pitching hand.
 He returned to Palm Beach late in the season, recording a 5.40 ERA in 19 2/3 innings.
 After the 2012 season, the Cardinals assigned him to the Surprise Saguaros of the Arizona Fall League, where he had a 2–1 record, a 2.25 ERA, 22 strikeouts, and 14 walks in 20 innings pitched.
 Blair pitched for the Springfield Cardinals of the Double-A Texas League in 2013, where he had a 5.07 ERA in 22 starts, but finished strong in his final seven starts.
 He was assigned to Springfield to start the 2014 season.
+Blair was released by the Cardinals on April 30, 2015, and left baseball.